Methods of voltage control in power system

 By using tap changing transformers

-EMF of the transformer by varying the number of secondary turns.
+The voltage control in transmission and distribution systems is usually obtained by using tap changing transformers.
+In this method, the voltage in the line is adjusted by changing the secondary EMF of the transformer by varying the number of secondary turns.
 Secondary voltage of a transformer is directly proportional to the number of secondary turns.
 Thus, the secondary voltage can be adjusted by changing the turns ratio of the transformer.
 Secondary number of turns can be varied with the help of tappings provided on the winding.
-Basically, there are two types of tap changing transformers.
+Basically, there are two types of tap changing transformers.- off-load tap changing transformers

 - on-load tap changing transformers